johnbender/jqm-rails/README.md

 Your application will be available at [http://localhost:3000/](http://localhost:3000)

+## Teardown

+### Vagrant

+The Vagrant environments are disposable.

+    cd jqm-rails
+    vagrant destroy

+Otherwise, if you follow the manual set of setup instructions you can remove the the project and gems in one fel swoop with

+    rm -Rf jqm-rails

+But any dependencies that you installe globally will have to be cleaned up manually.

 ## Notes

 The model and controllers for the user authentication are borrowed from the show notes/code samples of [Railscast 270](https://github.com/railscasts/episode-270/tree/master/auth-after) for the sake of time savings.
 Thanks Ryan!